top of page

 What is allowed: having the full range of emotions and expressing what you are feeling with words without judgement from others: asking for space or to take time alone if you are feeling overwhelmed or agitated: asking for one on one connection with a teacher at an appropriate time (such as during a break): asking before touching someone else’s body or using their personal property: asking questions when one is confused or curious: enthusiasm for learning: celebrating one’s successes and other people’s successes: asking for help from others and offering help to others: having fun and learning.

-What is not allowed: bulllying (name calling, belittling, and insults), touching others or destruction of property out of anger or frustration: speaking disrespectfully to others, including youth and adults: excessively interrupting or disrupting group instruction: taking or using other people’s property without permission: any other behavior that is harmful to one’s self, to others or to the environment.
+What is not allowed: bulllying (name calling, belittling, and insults), touching others out of anger or frustration (such as pushing, hitting or rough-housing) or destruction of property out of anger or frustration: speaking disrespectfully to others, including youth and adults: excessively interrupting or disrupting group instruction: taking or using other people’s property without permission: or any other behavior that is harmful to one’s self, to others or to the environment.

 If a learner engages in any of the disallowed behavior we will ask that learner to take a break, with a quiet activity, at a separate table away from other learners.
 If the learner’s behavior does not resolve after intervention from teachers we will communicate with the parent as soon as is appropriate and come up with a mutually agreed upon plan of action to support positive behavior.
 If there are still behavioral issues (as outlined in the “what is not allowed”) after talking with the parent we will need to ask the learner to discontinue the class.
 The exception to this policy is if there is outright violent behavior, including causing harm to another person or property.
 This behavior may result in immediate expulsion from our program.